 In the Kingdom of Saudi Arabia, copyright is an inherent right which is protected without registration, for qualifying works.
 There is no copyright register in the Kingdom.
 However, the protection and enforcement of copyright (and other intellectual property rights) in Saudi Arabia is the responsibility of the Saudi Authority for Intellectual Property (http://www.saip.gov.sa/en).

 In Saudi Arabia, copyright laws prohibit the unauthorized copying and use of original works, as well as the unauthorized importation, distribution and offering for sale of products.

 A person who authors an original work usually owns the copyright for that work.
-If you take a photo of your product, you generally have copyright protection in the photo you took, and you can use that photo on your product detail page to sell that product.
-However, if you find a photo on someone else’s website, you should not upload that photo to a product detail page without the other person’s permission.
+If you take a photo of your product, you generally have copyright protection in the photo you took, and you can use that photo on your product product detail page to sell that product.
+However, if you find a photo on someone else’s website, you should not upload that photo to a product product detail page without the other person’s permission.

 Example: The owner of the Pinzon brand took the photos of the sheets shown below and owns the copyright in the images of the sheets.
-If a seller were to copy these images to sell their product on another product detail page, that seller could be violating the rights owner’s copyright in the images of the sheets.
+If a seller were to copy these images to sell their product on another product product detail page, that seller could be violating the rights owner’s copyright in the images of the sheets.

 Refer to the WIPO websites for more information about copyright basics and FAQs.

 It is important to make sure that the goods you are selling do not violate a copyright or you could lose your selling privileges and face potential legal consequences.